-Programs are expected to adhere to County and Medi-Cal Documentation standards.
+- Programs are expected to adhere to County and Medi-Cal Documentation standards.
 There may be occasions when the EHR is temporarily out of operation causing delays or a potential work stoppage.
-When an unplanned disruption occurs, programs will receive an email alert from the Optum Helpdesk with the following guidelines:

-- Consider the circumstances and apply best judgement to determine if it is prudent to use paper methods for documentation of services. - The paper note becomes part of the permanent Hybrid Chart and does not need to be reentered in the EHR.
+When an unplanned disruption occurs, programs will receive an email alert from the CalMHSA Helpdesk with the following guidelines: - Consider the circumstances and apply best judgement to determine if it is prudent to use paper methods for documentation of services. - Review UCRM to determine if the documentation/data is required to be entered manually into the EHR or can be scanned into the EHR/maintained in paper format in the Hybrid Chart.
 Paper billing records should be given to administrative staff for later entry in the EHR.
-Services may be claimed after documentation on paper notes or Final Approval in the EHR. - Do not use paper documentation methods for new or existing BHAs, Discharge Summaries, Problem Lists or Client Plans.
-Wait until the EHR resumes operation to complete these documents, as they usually have longer timeline requirements for entry. - It is strongly recommended that programs Final Approve documentation as soon as possible within the stated timelines, in order to avoid risk of late entry and being out of compliance. - Continued problems with the EHR should be reported directly to the Optum Helpdesk. - Questions about the documentation process may be sent to: QImatters.hhsa@sdcounty.ca.gov.
+Services may be claimed after documentation on paper notes or signature in the EHR.

+- It is strongly recommended that programs Save and Sign documentation as soon as possible within the stated timelines, in order to avoid risk of late entry and being out of compliance. - Continued problems with the EHR should be reported directly to the CalMHSA Helpdesk. - Questions about the documentation process may be sent to: QImatters.hhsa@sdcounty.ca.gov.